 A bare clear sky symbolises happiness, clarity in mind and clear future goals.
 Some moments were never meant to be yet they are.
-Reality knocks at the door when we least expect.
-Like any young girl, Musa had great dreams of even buying her parents the whole heaven, earth and the underworld.
+Reality knocks at the door when we least expect it.
+Like any young girl, Musa had great dreams – even of buying her parents the whole heaven, earth and the underworld.
 Dreams, dreams, dreams.

 Mahlomola, which means troubles, was a really sweet thorn in Musa’s life.
 He was fairly young looking.
-In actual essence he was in his early fifties though he looked thirtyish.
-He always shaved his hair to a brush cut and trimmed it in the front like an M. Maybe, it was standing in for his name.
+But in truth he was in his early fifties, even though he looked thirty-ish.
+He always shaved his hair to a brush cut and trimmed it in the front in the shape of an M. Maybe, it was standing in for his name.
 Part of his love magic?
 Maybe.

 Every morning, Momo, as Musa was known, would sing her love songs from Genesis to Revelation to her friend Lulu.
 Her daily prayer was, “Lulu, yesterday was my greatest day.
 Shomza treated me like a queen.
 After being picked from school, a movie was waiting for us.
 You know what, I can’t even express myself.
 We, we, we…”

-“Dare not lecturer to me Lulu.
+“Dare not lecture me, Lulu.
 If my mother is a saint, where is my father?
 Why doesn’t she ever want to talk about him?
-At least Shomza is both a father and a lolly pop in my life.
+At least Shomza is both a father and a lollipop in my life.
 He is a bag of honey for me.
 A bottle of oxygen in my intensive care moments.
 He calls me gorgeous names no one has ever called me.
 My mother, whom you care so much about, once called me a ‘bastard’.
 A word Shomza has never used.
 My mother used to call me ‘stupid, useless thing’.
 A thing Shomza has never done.”

-“In fact he never dreams of calling me those nasty, ugly names which my so called mother enjoys calling me.
+“In fact he never dreams of calling me those nasty, ugly names which my so-called mother enjoys calling me.
 Instead, he calls me Miss Universe.
 I am his rose and light in his darkest moments which his wife fails to do.
 Lulu, you have never been loved.
-It’s a shear waste of time because you do not know what I am talking about.
+It’s a sheer waste of time because you do not know what I am talking about.
 Neither do you know rejection.
-These are my daily bread.
+This is my daily bread.
 I mean my life man.
 Wake up dear and smell the roses.”

 Lulu was baffled.